-Field Description Workspace ID A fill-in for the Workspace name.
-Partner Site Workspace A toggle-box indicating that the Workspace is a receipt Workspace for a Partner Site.
-Description A fill-in for the Workspace description, up to 40 characters.
+Field Description Workspace ID A fill-in for the Workspac e name.
+Partner Site Workspace A toggle-box indicating th for a Partner Site.
+A toggle-box indicating that the Workspace is a receipt Workspace for a Partner Site.
+Description A fill-in for the Workspac A fill-in for the Workspace description, up to 40 characters.
 Xref Level A fill-in for the cross-reference level.
-Enter one of the

-Field Description ried following five, depending on the amount of info needed: 1-No Cross-reference No integrity checking is possible.
+Enter one of the following five, depending on the amount of info needed: No Cross-reference No integrity checking is possible.
 (Not a good idea for Development Workspaces.)
-No cross-reference navigation except for field-to-file relationships.
+No cross-reference navigation except for field-to-file

+Field Description relationships.
 Roundtable recommends a full compile of the Workspace to ensure the integrity of the application.
-2-Partial Cross-reference Roundtable only creates cross-references for PFILE and PCODE objects.
-3-Robust 1 Roundtable creates cross-references for PFILE, PCODE, and PFIELD objects only.
-4-Robust 2 Roundtable creates cross-references for PFILE, PCODE, and Informal objects only.
-(Informal objects include Shared Variables, Frames, Workfiles, etc.) 5-Full Xref Full cross-reference.
-6-No Schema Xref everything except for schema objects.
+Partial Cross-reference Roundtable only creates cross-references for PFILE and PCODE objects.
+Robust Roundtable creates cross-references for PFILE, PCODE, and PFIELD objects only.
+2. Roundtable creates cross-references for PFILE, PCODE, and Informal objects only.
+(Informal objects include Shared Variables, Frames, Workfiles, etc.) term Xref Full cross-reference.
+No Schema Xref everything except for schema objects.
 This allows you to more easily manage an application in Roundtable when you do not want to or are not able to have Roundtable directly manage the schema.
 For example, if your application uses dataservers then you can use this Xref level so that Roundtable will only manage your application source code.
 Roundtable cannot manage schema for dataservers.
-R code A toggle box that determines whether Roundtable keeps compiled R-code in the Workspace.
+R code code in the Workspace.
+It has A toggle box that determines whether Roundtable keeps compiled R code in the Workspace.
 It has no effect on deployments made from this Workspace.
 Activate this box to keep R-code in the Workspace.
 S code A toggle box that determines whether Roundtable keeps source code in the Workspace.
 It has no effect on deployments made from this Workspace.
 Activate the toggle box to keep source code in the Workspace.
-If you change the S-code value, you can use the Workspace populate option to move code into or out of the Workspace directories.
+If you change the S-code value, you can use the

+Field Description Workspace populate option to move code into or out of the Workspace directories.
 Locked By A field that indicates the current lock status of the Workspace.
-A Workspace is locked when schema updates and other major Workspace management activities are
+A Workspace is locked when schema updates and other major Workspace management activities are performed.

-Field Description performed.
 Workspace Path A fill-in for the Workspace root path, the path where the Workspace information and components are stored.
 The first Workspace path should always be the root directory to your Workspace.
 No two Workspaces should share the same root directory.
 Roundtable uses the specified path to locate your source code.
 Compile Parameters Compile statement parameters for objects compiled in the Workspace.
 Normally, this field can be left blank.
 It is most often used for compiling modules with support for multiple languages.
 Module compile parameters or individual PCODE object compile parameters can override Workspace compile parameters.

-4.2.3 Adding a Workspace
+4.2.3.
+Adding a Workspace